The Return of Zerubbabel

 2. Numbered by Sheshbazzar the prince of Judah

-1. They both were the prince of Judah (Ezra 1:8 with Matthew 1:12, which shows Zerubbabel to be in the royal line of David)
+1. They both were the prince of Judah (cp.
+Ezra 1:8 with Matthew 1:12, which shows Zerubbabel to be in the royal line of David).

-5. Yet, they are never both mentioned in the same place.
+5. They are never both mentioned in the same place.

 3. The Inventory of the Vessels (Ezra 1:9-11)